When You Often Zone Out Or Space Out During Conversations

 Longer-term, practice meditation and mindfulness

 Meditation and mindfulness skills can help train you to stay tuned into what's happening right now.
 I'll just describe them quickly, since giving a full guide is beyond the scope of this article.
-You can easily find resources on them with a web search.
+You can easily find resources on them with an online search.

 There are different types of meditation, but many forms of it ask you to sit quietly and focus on your breathing, counting, a mental image, or a repeated sound.
 If you catch your thoughts wandering - and you will - gently bring your attention back to your task.
 With practice you can go longer and longer between having distracting thoughts, though no one can quiet their mind entirely.